Zhaoqilin-502/CRND/README.md

 - **Quark Drive**: https://pan.quark.cn/s/8486735bc5b7
 - **Google Drive**: Coming soon.
 - To obtain the extraction code for the USB drive, please fill out a data application registration form.
 The extraction code will be automatically sent to your email address after completion.
 Your privacy will be protected.
 If you encounter any problems, please contact us via email: 18702868351@163.com.
 We will reply as soon as possible.
 You can choose Google Forms or Questionnaire Star (a survey software).
+- The download address for the newly added CRND-Complex subset dataset is as follows:https://pan.baidu.com/s/1PC4sffB9XMgJrVPDQmvoZw
 - **Google Forms**: https://docs.google.com/forms/d/e/1FAIpQLSdWIyFADrDkegUp37dIfA6br5JXpuRdp-sEPj9bBPq8nihvCQ/viewform?usp=dialog
 - **Questionnaire**:
 # MMGA（Attention for Train Number Recognition）